LakeeFranks/Cybersecurity-Analyst-Labs/Windows_Security_Logs/README.md

 ---

 ## Validation Steps
-The following Splunk searches were used to confirm log ingestion and visibiltiy:
+The following Splunk searches were used to confirm log ingestion and visibility:
 - index=wineventlog
 - index=wineventlog EventCode=4624
-- index=wineventlog EventCode 4625
+- index=wineventlog EventCode=4625

 ---